korabo/pydev-gcp/README.md

-# pydev-gcp
+# pydev_ubnt17
-python develop env with gcp libs
+Python Develop env prepared for VSC on Ubuntu17